Before you begin working on your contribution, please read and become familiar with the design of

 Now when you go to your fork on GitHub, you will see this branch listed under the “Source” tab where it says “Switch Branches”.
 Go ahead and select your topic branch from this list, and then click the “Pull request” button.

-Your pull request should be applied to the develop branch of django-admin2.
+Your pull request should be applied to the main branch of django-admin2.

 Next, you can add a comment about your branch.
 If this in response to a submitted issue, it is good to put a link to that issue in this initial comment.
 The repo managers will be notified of your pull request and it will be reviewed (see below for best practices).
 Note that you can continue to add commits to your topic branch (and push them up to GitHub) either if you see something that needs changing, or in response to a reviewer’s comments.
 If a reviewer asks for changes, you do not need to close the pull and reissue it after making changes.
 Just make the changes locally, push them to GitHub, then add a comment to the discussion section of the pull request.